The joy of AI

-For all the terrible stuff humanity has already done with artificial intelligence, there’s an undeniable awe to it now that I haven’t felt since I first started tinkering with computers back in the ’80s, when I wrote my first “Hello World” program.

-Back then, there was a prompt in which you typed esoteric lines of code using BASIC to make the computer display programs.
+For all the terrible stuff humanity has already done with artificial intelligence, there’s an undeniable awe to it that I haven’t felt since I first started tinkering with computers back in the ’80s, when I wrote my first “Hello World” program.
+Back then, there was a prompt in which you typed esoteric lines of code using BASIC.
 It felt magical to make things out of words made of electrons.
-Today, using a text-to-image synthesis AI app like Midjourney and DALL-E, you type in another kind of prompt: a few words describing what you want these AIs to draw for you in plain English.
+Today, using a text-to-image synthesis AI app like Midjourney or Dall-E makes me feel like a kid playing sorcerer again.

+Now, I type in another kind of prompt: a few words describing what I want these AIs to draw for me in plain English.
 That sentence might be “popcorn man navigates a sea of cheese hunting candy sharks” or “father and son riding retro spaceships race through a field full of T-rex as a meteor enters the atmosphere in a blaze of fire.”
 The AI interprets these words and turns them into a visual reality, like a genie casting a spell.

 The contrarian in me was ready to rip this technology apart before I even signed up for Midjourney’s beta to conjure my first image, and it took a while to sign up to Discord, the chat-room platform where Midjourney’s AI bot lives.
 But, once I got in, the process of invention was very simple, requiring little to no technical know-how.
 There I was, in this chat where people were furiously typing short paragraphs as new synthetic images raced across the screen.
 Forcing to take my eyes off that never ending flow, I noticed the text field at the bottom and typed the command: